-Together we are creating a vibrant future for Irish heritage.
+Together we are creating a vibrant, sustainable future for Irish heritage.

-Your donations help us to carry out vital conservation work at Irish Heritage Trust properties and underpin our education and outreach work, preserving built and living history for future generations and benefiting local communities and Ireland as a whole.
+When you give to the Irish Heritage Trust, you help us to carry out vital conservation work at the properties we care for.
+This support underpins our education and outreach work, preserving built and living history for future generations and benefiting local communities and Ireland as a whole.

 We manage and care for Fota House, Arboretum & Gardens, Johnstown Castle Estate, Museum & Gardens and The National Famine Museum | Strokestown Park, as well as our headquarters at 11 Parnell Square East which is also an historic building in the heart of Georgian Dublin.
 We do this on the behalf of the people of Ireland on a non-profit basis.